 The three main credit experts are Experian, Equifax and Call Credit.
 You can visit any site for your own individual credit report (fees may apply).
 This will give you an idea of whether your credit score needs improvement or not.
 You can also check for any errors or mistakes before applying for a mortgage.

 Make sure you’re registered to vote.
 Being on the electoral roll helps to prove your residence which in turn strengthens your credit rating.
-Sites such as www.yourvotematters.co.uk can help if you’re not already registered.
+Check to see if you’re registered on the electoral roll here.

 Tidy your accounts